-The appearance of brain tumours in children is usually a devastating event.
-To date, there are few specific and effective therapies for this disease, and the average survival of a child patient after diagnosis is no longer than one year.
+The appearance of brain tumours in children is a devastating event.
+There are hardly any effective treatments currently and average survival time for children after diagnosis is no longer than a year.

 Thanks to the support of the CRIS Cancer Foundation a new scientist joined the team early in 2016 and the group has attended prestigious meetings and conferences (e.g. the International Congress on Paediatric Neuro-Oncology).
 The group has initiated the extraction of the genetic material of more than 60 samples coming from several European hospitals.
 Preliminary analysis of these samples shows very promising results and indeed even the emergence of a new subtype of brain tumour with no known genetic overlap, seemingly driven by unique gene fusion events rather than the common mutations seen elsewhere.
 On top of this, in collaboration with the Royal Marsden Hospital, the group is fine-tuning the details of the potential tumour genetic test to incorporate testing for fusion genes.